archlinux/aur/README.md

 What happens instead is that you realize some command will execute for a long time *after* the command has been issued.
-Also when you notice that you don't have the courage to interrupt the execution since who knows?, maybe is going to finish in 10 seconds from now - instead it will take another 2, 3 minutes.
+Also when you notice that you don't have the courage to interrupt the execution to append the alias, since who knows?, maybe is going to finish in 10 seconds from now - instead it will take another 2, 3 minutes.

 Moreover, the fact that you have to append a command after every command is boring, and you'll eventually forget to do that, until you'll stumble into a long command again.